dtcenter/METplus/docs/Release_Guide/index.rst

             * METplus-6.0.0-beta1 Installation
             * METplus-6.0 Sample Data
             * To set up the environment run:
-            * Create a file like /work2/06612/tg859120/frontera/METplus/frontera.user_name.conf
-              and add the INPUT_BASE and OUTPUT_BASE.
+            * Users should create a file like /work2/06612/tg859120/frontera/METplus/frontera.user_name.conf and add the INPUT_BASE and OUTPUT_BASE.

 .. dropdown:: Docker Hub